These 3-Ingredient Banana Oat Pancakes are the easiest banana pancakes for a breakfast packed with plant-based proteins from the oats.

 Store for up to 2 to 3 days in the fridge.
 Or, freeze, placing a piece of parchment paper between each pancake so they don’t stick to each other.

-Freeze for up to 1 month and thaw the day before at room temperature.
+Freeze them for up to 1 month and thaw the day before at room temperature.

-Rewarm over low, medium heat in a pancake griddle or microwave.
+Rewarm the pancakes over low, medium heat in a pancake griddle, microwave, or in a toaster.

 If you are allergic to some of the ingredients in this recipe, find below substitution suggestions.